Fox Island, WA is home to a

 Explore these areas via the links at left, and see what Fox Island has to

-will mark the 15th anniversary of FoxIsland.net going online.
+marked the 18th anniversary of FoxIsland.net going online.
 Seems like it was only yesterday, when I first

-published FoxIsland.net in the wee hours of June 11, 1999. (see photo
+published the original FoxIsland.net website in the wee hours of June 11, 1999. (see photo

 That day a new online presence was